DimitrisDavidGerokonstantis/PolLar/README.md

 ![Screenshot from 2024-02-16 21-41-16](https://github.com/DimitrisDavidGerokonstantis/PolLar/assets/106912404/00c68087-f991-48d7-9ada-5364317b1750)

 ## What's next
-An idea is to use the results of the poll and make some statistics and plots.
+One idea is to use the results of the poll and make some statistics and plots.

 Feel free to give feedback (pollar.app2024@gmail.com) in order to report errors/problems and suggest improvements and additions.